Errors at partial changes are common to all computerized tunings and computerized tuning software.

 Using PCC effects all the notes below the partial change corrected including A4.
 In order for the tuning to end up @ A440, we need to put A4 back to it’s correct location.

-When the FAC tuning is calculated, each of the factors, the F number, the A number, and the C number are all related to each other.
-Using a lower A number effect the tuning in the treble and the bass as well as the midrange.
+Using a lower A number will also effect the tuning in the treble and the bass as well as the midrange.

-The A440 setting for A4 is where we measured it earlier as the 4th P. of A440.
+Now the A440 setting for A4 should be where we measured it earlier as the 4th P. of A440.

 That is where setting of A4 should be on the completed FAC tuning: (A4 @ 9.3).

-After adjusting the treble partial changes above A4, A4 could now be almost anything.
+After adjusting both treble partial changes, A4 could now be almost anything.
 It could be 10.3, or 7.9 or 8.9.

-Comparing where it is now to it’s correct A440 location of 9.3 c. gives us the amount and the direction of the the correction we need to make so that A4 will be @ A440 when the piano is tuned.
+Compare where A4 is now to it’s correct A440 location of 9.3 c. gives us the amount and the direction of the the correction we’ll use to put the tuning back @ A440 for the tuning.

 If A4’s ‘new’ setting is 10.3, we need to lower the tuning by 1.0 c.
 If it is 7.9, we need to raise the tuning by 1.4 c.